 After that determination, the thesis supervisor is responsible for a digital check of plagiarism.
-When no plagiarism is determined, the thesis will be handed over to a second supervisor for assessment.
+When no plagiarism is determined, the thesis will be handed over to a second assessor for assessment.

-- 9.2 The minimum requirements for a thesis are: - contents (plagiarism, balance between own ideas and used materials); - reasoning (critical-referencing with an own opinion); - volume (article 8); - referencing of sources (according to the Thesis Guidelines); - clear and correct use of language; - form and lay-out (according to the Thesis Guidelines). - 9.3 The thesis supervisor and second assessor shall, as soon as possible, but at the latest within 20 working days after the final version of the thesis has been handed in at the agreed time, award a grade to the thesis in mutual consent. - 9.4 If the final version of the thesis is handed in at a different time than agreed upon, the thesis supervisor and second assessor shall, as soon as possible, but at the latest within 25 working days after the final version of the thesis has been handed in, award a grade to the thesis in mutual consent. - 9.5 The grade is determined by the following criteria: - Definition of the problem and research methodology;
+- 9.2 The minimum requirements for a thesis are: - contents (plagiarism, balance between own ideas and used materials); - reasoning (critical-referencing with an own opinion); - volume (article 8); - referencing of sources (according to the Thesis Guidelines or the Research Colloquium guidelines or anything agreed upon with the supervisor); - clear and correct use of language; - form and lay-out (according to the Thesis Guidelines or the Research Colloquium guidelines). - 9.3 The thesis supervisor and second assessor shall, as soon as possible, but at the latest within 20 working days after the final version of the thesis has been handed in at the agreed time, award a grade to the thesis in mutual consent. - 9.4 If the final version of the thesis is handed in at a different time than agreed upon, the thesis supervisor and second assessor shall, as soon as possible, but at the latest within 25 working days after the final version of the thesis has been handed in, award a grade to the thesis in mutual consent.